EasyEyes/remote-calibrator/README.md

 // [options] Default value
 {
   fullscreen: false,
-  // Draw the current gaze position on the screen (as a dot)
-  showGazer: true,
-  // Stop or not calibrating after the calibration process
+  // Stop learning and improve the regression model after the calibration process
   greedyLearner: false,
   // Tracking (predicting) rate per second
   framerate: 30,
+  // Draw the current gaze position on the screen (as a dot)
+  showGazer: true,
-  // Show the video of the participant at the left bottom corner
+  // Show the picture-in-picture video of the participant at the left bottom corner
   showVideo: true,
-  // Picture in picture video width in pixels
+  // (Picture in picture) video width in pixels
   pipWidthPX: 208,
   // Show the face mesh
   showFaceOverlay: false,
   // How many times participant needs to click on each of the calibration dot
   calibrationCount: 5,
-  // Min accuracy required in degree, set to "none" to pass the accuracy check
+  // Min accuracy required in degree, set to 'none' to pass the accuracy check
   thresholdDEG: 10,
   decimalPlace: 1, // As the system itself has a high prediction error, it's not necessary to be too precise here
   headline: "👀 Calibrate Gaze",